thenewdarling/Spellbook/Spells/Tasha's Otherwordly Guise.md

  * All your weapon attacks are magical, and when you make a weapon attack, you can use your spellcasting ability modifier, instead of Strength or Dexterity, for the attack and damage rolls.

  * You can attack twice, instead of once, when you take the Attack action on your turn.
-You ignore this benefit if you already have a feature, like Extra Attack, that lets you attack more than once when you take the Attack action on your turn.
+You ignore this benefit if you already have a feature, like [[Extra Attack]], that lets you attack more than once when you take the Attack action on your turn.